-Variable costs are allocated to all users on the basis of water use.
 Volumetric tariffs are calculated based on SunWater's eight-year historical water usage data for all sectors.
 However, consistent with SunWater's assumed typical year for operating cost forecasts, the Authority has removed from the eight years of data, the three lowest water-use years for each service contract.
-Accordingly, to determine the volumetric charge, the Authority has assumed historical total water use for all sectors to be 33.0% of WAE.

-6.6 Cost Reflective Prices
+6.6 Cost-Reflective Prices

 Cost-reflective prices reflect the Authority's estimates of prudent and efficient costs, recommended tariff structures, and the allocation of costs to different priority groups.
-The Authority's approach to termination fees is explained in the Lower Mary Distribution System Draft Report and in Volume 1.
+The Authority's approach to termination fees is explained in the Lower Mary Distribution System Final Report and in Volume 1.